Sonoma Ecology Center Residential Landscape Design and Implementation

-Sonoma Ecology Center designs and implements landscapes that complement, extend, and enhance the surrounding natural landscape.
-Our harmonious, thoughtful designs emphasize the use of native plants to promote biodiversity, support wildlife, conserve water and energy, sequester carbon, build soil, and reduce the risk of fire.
+Our design goals allow us to enhance the surrounding natural landscape to support biodiversity, wildlife, conserve water and energy, sequester carbon, build soil, and reduce the risk of fire.

 - Using a watershed approach, Sonoma Ecology Center designs landscapes that are informed by the order and harmony found in natural plant communities.